casatwy/CTPersistance/readme.md

 You should create a target, and just put it into your project, no more code and `CTMediator` will call your target.

-the different database name should have different target, and the target should conform to protocol `CTPersistanceConfigurationTarget`.
+the different database name should have different target, and the target should conform to protocol `CTPersistanceConfigurationTarget`. [see here CTPersistance.h:43](https://github.com/casatwy/CTPersistance/blob/master/CTPersistance/CTPersistance/CTPersistance.h#L43)

 the name of the target object is based on the name of your database file.for example: